kaviyaanand12-bit/My_project/README.md

 # My_project
-This repository is  develop the test case
+This repository is to develop the test case